isaacnmm/pestpolicy-hugo2XX/content/posts/bird-friendly-backyard-ideas/index.md

 - You can provide shelter by growing dense plants or dense vegetation that will help shield the birds from predators like cats, hawks, and others.
 The dense vegetation will also provide a suitable place for birds to settle and nest.
 This means they will have a permanent residence in your backyard.
 They won't need to move as your backyard caters to all their basic needs including water, food, and shelter.
 ### 8. Grow Plants with Flowers, Seeds, or Berries
-Some plants are a rich source of food for wild birds and including them in your bird�gardens will attract a variety of bird species.
+Some plants are a rich source of food for wild birds and including them in your birdgardens will attract a variety of bird species.
 - Some flowers become excellent winter foods and they ensure the birds have a meal throughout the season.
 Berry bushes also provide a reliable food source for the birds.
 Examples of plants that you can grow in a bird-friendly garden include wild roses, Oregon grape, blueberries, and cherries among many others.
 ### 9. Use Organic Fertilizers